-Performance Levels
+Performance Rating

-After the review of all teaching performance evidence, the teacher will receive a Final Summative Teaching Performance Evaluation that will be used to determine the teacher's Teaching Performance Profile and Rating.
-The levels of performance as they relate to teaching performance are defined as follows:
+After the review of all teaching performance evidence, the teacher will receive a Final Summative Teaching Performance Evaluation that will be used to determine the teacher's Performance Rating.
+Descriptions of the ratings of performance can be found in Appendix E. The ratings of performance as they relate to teaching performance are defined as follows: